jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 When building a program we have certain expectations based on given inputs.

-One way to test these expectations is by adding `assert` statements to the program, we could also place them in tests to check if our expectations match reality.
-These tests help us know the system is behaving in an expected way as well as catch bugs that break previous behavior when introduced.
+One way to test these expectations is by adding `assert` statements to the program, we could also place them in tests to check if our expectations match the actual behavior of the program.
+These tests also help us catch bugs that break previous tested behavior when introduced.

 We are constantly asking these questions as we test
 - What is similar?
 - What is different?

-The difference tells us what changes to make for our expectations and reality to match.
+The difference give us a clue as to what changes to make for our expectations and reality to match.

 ## AssertionError with None